The Lord is gracious and righteous. Yes, our God is merciful. Psalm 116:5

 22 It was the Feast of the Dedication at Jerusalem.
 23 It was winter, and Jesus was walking in the temple, in Solomon’s porch.

 24 The Jews therefore came around him and said to him, “How long will you hold us in suspense?
-If you are the Christ, tell us plainly.”
+If you are the Messiah, tell us plainly.”

-31 Therefore Jews took up stones again to stone him.
+31 Therefore Jews picked up rocks again to stone him.
 32 Jesus answered them, “I have shown you many good works from my Father.
 For which of those works do you stone me?”

-34 Jesus answered them, “Isn’t it written in your law, ‘I said, you are gods?’
-35 If he called them gods, to whom the word of God came (and the Scripture can’t be broken), 36 do you say of him whom the Father sanctified and sent into the world, ‘You blaspheme,’ because I said, ‘I am the Son of God?’
-37 If I don’t do the works of my Father, don’t believe me.
-38 But if I do them, though you don’t believe me, believe the works, that you may know and believe that the Father is in me, and I in the Father.”
+34 Jesus answered them, “Is it not written in your law, ‘I said, you are gods?’
+35 If he called them gods, to whom the word of God came (and the Scripture cannot be broken), 36 do you say of him whom the Father sanctified and sent into the world, ‘You blaspheme,’ because I said, ‘I am the Son of God?’
+37 If I do not do the works of my Father, do not believe me.
+38 But if I do them, though you do not believe me, believe the works, that you may know and believe that the Father is in me, and I in the Father.”

 39 They sought again to seize him, and he went out of their hand.